|Nutrition Facts (per serving)|

 |Amount per serving|

 |Dietary Fiber 1g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The name Champagne and Chambord clearly states what you will find in this cocktail recipe.
 There are no surprises; it is simply a mixed drink of those two delicious ingredients and nothing else.

-For all of its simplicity, this is one of the great Champagne cocktails because the Chambord adds a touch of rich, fruity sweetness in a subtle way that allows you to still appreciate the wine.
+For all of its simplicity, this is a truly great champagne cocktail.
+The black raspberry liqueur Chambord adds just a touch of rich, fruity sweetness that still allows you to appreciate the wine.
 It is a fabulous drink for romantic dinners or any occasion that requires a bit of bubbly to add to the celebration.

 Pour the Chambord into a champagne flute.

-Let's assume that we need 6 ounces of wine to fill a Champagne flute.
-With that, we can estimate that the average Champagne and Chambord cocktail has an alcohol content of about 13 percent ABV (26 proof).
-This is just one point higher than the average Champagne, so the Chambord does not really make much of an impact in making the drink stronger.
+If you were to pour a full 6 ounces of wine to fill a flute, you can expect this cocktail to have an alcohol content of about 13 percent ABV (26 proof).
+This is just one point higher than the average champagne, so the Chambord does not make much of an impact in making the drink stronger.